The Majestic Invention – The truth about Cochlear Implants

 The basic working steps are:

-- The sound processor captures sound and converts it into digital code.
+- The sound processor captures the sound and converts it into digital information.

 SURGERY PROCEDURE OF COCHLEAR IMPLANT